ButinVladimir/cyberiada/ROADMAP.md

 - Share server, for passive money generation.
 Will use unused RAM and cores.
 Mainframe level will increase rewards.
 - Predictive computator, for passive increase of other processes speed.
 Will use unused RAM and cores.
 Cannot be ran at same time with share server.
+- Field assistant, for increasing speed of fininsh active jobs and increasing rewards for side jobs.
 - Code generator, for generating computational base points.
 - Info searching programs, for generating connectivity points.
 - Automatic action assignment, to assign contracts and operations, it will act as looping queue.